dhruvpratapsingh/dhruvpratapsingh.github.io/_posts/2020-05-02-what-the-finance.md

 ## Managing My Finance

 ### **Step 1: What is money and how economy works?**
-Why the heck?
-What is money and how the economy works?
+Why the heck should we care?

 I think Ray Dalio can explain this 10x better than I might be able to.
 Here we go.
 <p align="center">